Rev Philip Burns, Acting Deputy Clerk

 The Commission gathered on Tuesday morning, May 16th, within Assembly Hall, with the Moderator, Rev Peter Phillips, in the chair.
 The weather outside was cool, but the fellowship inside warm, especially in the prayer meeting before the business of the day.
 As the Assembly began, it was uplifting to hear voices combining with the singing of the great hymn ‘The God of Abraham praise’ and a brief exposition from Galatians 3:1-6 by Rev Ben Nelson, the Moderator’s Chaplain, and then it was time for business!

 New Moderator Designate

 One of the highlights of the Commission is the election of the new Moderator Designate for the next Assembly.
 There was only the one nomination received from the Presbyteries for this position, that being of the Rev Ian Hutton (retired minister).
-After being elected, Ian addressed the Assembly requesting prayer for him and his wife Anne, that God might give them, health, strength and grace to complete the busy year ahead faithfully and well.
-The Moderator led the court in prayer for Ian and Anne.
+After being elected, Ian addressed the Assembly requesting prayer for him and his wife Ann, that God might give them, health, strength and grace to complete the busy year ahead faithfully and well.
+The Moderator led the court in prayer for Ian and Ann.

 Great steps forward for the PCV Archives